outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - uncertainty questions
+    - 'what is the metadata (potential energy, variance/risk/randomness/uncertainty reduction potential) of this information'
+    - 'what are the causal/conceptual/system/other interface structures relevant to this information'
+    - 'what is the calculatability of similar structures'
+    - 'what type of similarity is relevant in the calculatability problem space'
+    - 'what is calculatable in a given system, and can that be changed'
+    - 'is there another accessible system where it would be calculatable'
+    - 'what is the ratio of uncalculatability compared to other uncalculatabilities (similar to ratios between types of infinity)'
+    - 'is it verifiable/testable/provable/derivable/calculatable'
+    - 'how can uncertainty/risk be reduced without decreasing important potential'

+  - identify limits where additional change doesnt have an impact (variables turn into constants & interface becomes certain in structure, so it can be fit into other interfaces), like a progression approaching a value

   - definition of & difference between information & understanding
     - information is specific, isolated, temporary, & directly structural, often in a structure of a connection between network nodes (an insight/rule/function)
       - example: